dwarvesf/playground/Engineering/Management/How one product team works when having incident.md

 date: 2022-10-15
 ---

-*The following entry is from the thoughts, compositions, and conclusions from field work by our QA manager.*
+*The following entry is from the thoughts, compositions, and conclusions from field work by one of our leads.*

 During the software development, we will definitely meet the incident which is raised by our customer due to the issue they are met when using the product.